tk3369/LoggingFacilities.jl/README.md

 # LoggingFacilities

 This package contains some general logging facilities.
 It uses the [LoggingExtras.jl](https://github.com/oxinabox/LoggingExtras.jl) framework for building composable loggers.

 Sink
 - `SimplestLogger`, which is simpler than the SimpleLogger from Base :-)

 Logging Formats
-- `TimestampLoggingTransformer`: either prepend to `message` string or added as a variables
+- `TimestampLoggingTransformer`: prepend timestamp to `message` string or add to the variables list
-- `OneLineLoggingTransformer`: append `variable=value` pairs to the `message` string
+- `OneLineLoggingTransformer`: convert variables as `variable=value` and append to the `message` string
-- `JSONLoggingTransformer`: format log as JSON string
+- `JSONLoggingTransformer`: reformat log message as a JSON record

 ## Usage